dooboolab/dooboo-frontend-js/README.md

-# React Typescript Starter
+# React Starter with Flow
 > Specification
 * postcss
-* typescript
+* flow
 * react-router-dom v4
+* mobx
-* test jest with typescript
+* test jest with mobx
 * import css as module
 * localization
-* mobx
-* data models

 > More example will be found in `desktop` branch.

 # Gain points
 ```
-1. Typescript support.
-No need to run tsc because webpack is doing it for you with ts-loader.
-2. Sample of react-router-dom v4.
+1. Sample of react-router-dom v4.
-3. Able to learn how to structure react app with typescript and mobx with jest-ts.
+2. Able to learn how to structure react app with flow and mobx with jest.
-4. Learn how to localize your project.
+3. Learn how to localize your project.
 ```

 # INSTALL